Jakeiscake2/Notebooking/007 16-12-23 Vex Stem Academy.md

 |Intake got stuck on catapult| Similar to last point, maybe use flexwheel intake instead|
 |Overall organization (Messy Pit)| Have 1 person always at pit|

-Further tournament analysis in next page
+More in depth tournament analysis in next page